 📢 Updates and feedback

 Keeping everyone on the same page is important to team members who want to build a productive relationship with management.
-With regard to feedback, managing up means offering it as well as accepting it.
+Concerning feedback, managing up means offering it as well as accepting it.

 What this looks like: Making observations about duplicate efforts in processes, suggesting a new resource, or mentioning how much they approve of an aspect of the company’s recognition program.